CptMilk/cptmilk/pages/ToS.md

 <div class="content-wrapper">
   <h2>1.
 Introduction</h2>
-  <p>Welcome to The Finest Designs, a livery design server based in Ireland.
+  <p>Welcome to The Finest™ Designs, a livery design server based in Ireland.
 By accessing or using our services, you agree to comply with and be bound by the following terms and conditions of use.
 Please read these terms carefully.
 If you do not agree with these terms, you are prohibited from using our services.</p>

   <h2>2.
 Intellectual Property Rights</h2>
-  <p>Unless otherwise stated, The Finest Designs owns the intellectual rights to any material produced by us.
+  <p>Unless otherwise stated, The Finest™ Designs owns the intellectual rights to any material produced by us.
 We may redistribute and sell all material belonging to us.</p>

   <h2>3.
 User Responsibilities</h2>
-  <p>By using The Finest Designs, you agree to:</p>
+  <p>By using The Finest™ Designs, you agree to:</p>
   <ul>
     <li>Not disrupt the functioning of our server or interfere with other users' access.</li>
     <li>Provide accurate and up-to-date information when required.</li>